 Anthology – Presence of Black Clergy Women in Unitarian Universalism (UU)

 In 2018 Unitarian Universalist Association president, Rev. Susan Frederick-Gray, announced that presently 60% of UU clergy are female.
 This amazing progress reflects the largest percentage of female clergy in any denomination or faith community to our knowledge.
-While Unitarian Universalist clergy women in general have made tremendous progress, no publication exists that captures the history and presence of Black UU clergywomen.
+While Unitarian Universalist clergy women in general have made tremendous progress, no publication previously existed that captures the history and presence of Black UU clergywomen.
 This anthology fills that void.
-The anticipated publication date is in January, 2023.
 The research and development of the anthology was a non-funded initiative.
 We are hopeful that other anthologies will follow.
-From Skinner House Books:

 The Rough Side of the Mountain